crypto101/book/src/stream-ciphers.rst

 or some kind of embarrassing disease, or some other issue that Alice really expects the server to keep secret.

 Lessons learned: do not let IVs be predictable.
-Also, do not roll your own cryptosystems.
-In a secure system, records of Alice and Mallory probably are not encrypted using the same key.
+As we'll see later on in the book, just having unpredictable IVs doesn't make a system safe!
+This is a general argument against rolling your own cryptosystems: a high-quality implementation might have encrypted those records under different keys.
+Or it could use other controls, like relying on the associated data of an AEAD (which we'll see later) to make sure processes wouldn't perform cryptographic operations on behalf of Mallory that would also have worked for Alice.

 Attacks on CBC mode with the key as the IV
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Many CBC systems set the key as the :term:`initialization vector`.
+Some CBC systems set the key as the :term:`initialization vector`.
 This seems like
-a good idea as you always need a shared secret key.
+a good idea because you always need a shared secret key.
 It
 yields a nice performance benefit because the sender and receiver
 do not have to communicate to the IV explicitly.
 They already know the key
 (and therefore the IV) ahead of time.
 Plus, the key is an
 unpredictable secret.
 If it was predictable, the attacker
-can predict the key directly and already win.
+could just predict the key directly.
 Conveniently,
 many block ciphers have block sizes of the same length or less
 than the key size, so the key is big enough.

-The setup is completely insecure.
+This setup is completely insecure.
 If Alice sends a message to Bob,
 Mallory, an active adversary who can intercept and modify the message,
 can perform a chosen ciphertext attack to recover the key.